gadael/gadael.com/source/en/legal/terms-of-service.md

 Gadael.com reserves the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Service (or any part thereof) with or without notice at any time.
 You agree that Gadael.com shall not be liable to You or to any third party for any modification, suspension, termination or discontinuance of the Service.

-## NO AGENCY

-No agency, partnership, joint venture, employee-employer or franchiser-franchisee relationship between You and Gadael.com Software is intended or created by these Terms of Service.

 ## LIMITATION OF LIABILITY

 In no event will Gadael.com or its affiliates, suppliers or Resellers be liable for any special, incidental, indirect, exemplary or consequential damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or any other pecuniary loss or damage) arising out of the use of or inability to use the Service, or the provision of or failure to provide technical or other support service, whether arising in tort (including negligence) contract or any other legal theory, even if Gadael.com, its affiliates, suppliers or Resellers have been advised of the possibility of such damages.
-In any case, Gadael.com's, its affiliates', suppliers' and Resellers' maximum cumulative liability and Your exclusive remedy for any claims arising out of or related to this Agreement will be limited to the amount actually paid by You for the Service (if any) in the previous twelve (12) months.
+In any case, Gadael.com's, its affiliates', suppliers' and Resellers' maximum cumulative liability and Your exclusive remedy for any claims arising out of or related to this Agreement will be limited to the amount actually paid by You for the Service in the previous twelve months.

 ## WAIVER AND SEVERABILITY